JLogical-Apps/flood/packages/port/port_core/README.md

-# Persistence (Core)
+# Port (Core)

-Utilities to help with persisting and storing data.
+This package exports utilities to handle defining forms, validating them, and transforming their results.

+## Port

+A `Port`